vcvaishnavi/message-logging-service/README.md

 # message-logging-service

-	Its a message logging service where we can add messages to an internal log object.
-A background job runs in the backend every 1 minute by default and deletes messages older than max size (60s is the default).
+	Its a message logging service where we can add messages to an internal log object.A background job runs in the backend every 1 minute by default and deletes messages older than max size (60s is the default).

 The definition of restful service API can be viewed in swagger after hosting the service locally at https://localhost:7208/swagger/index.html